ishmael-burdeau/digital-sustainability-learning/technologists.md

 Be familiar with the following and refer back to them as needed
 - [ ] **Green Software Maturity Matrix**.
 Self-evaluation tool to help organisations and teams understand their level of maturity in this area. https://maturity-matrix.greensoftware.foundation/
 - [ ] **W3C Web Sustainability Guidelines, 1.0.** A new initiative, covers business, design and technology aspects of digital services.
 See https://w3c.github.io/sustyweb/.
 Condensed version: https://w3c.github.io/sustyweb/glance.html and quick reference: https://w3c.github.io/sustyweb/quickref.html
 - [ ] **GOV.UK Technology Code of Practice**.
-Point 12 outlines the GOV.UK position on sustainability in ICT.
-See https://www.gov.uk/guidance/make-your-technology-sustainable
+Point 12 outlines the GOV.UK position on sustainability in ICT. https://www.gov.uk/guidance/make-your-technology-sustainable

+- [ ] **Web Sustainability Guidelines.**
+Now in their sixth draft, the Web Sustainability Guidelines consist of 94 recommendations to help teams create more sustainable digital products and services. https://sustainablewebdesign.org/guidelines/

+- [ ] **Green Software Patterns** (for architects).
+A well-researched and regularly updated set of patterns to reduce the environmental impacts of your architecture. https://patterns.greensoftware.foundation/

 ## Websites to explore